samjulien/blog/_posts/2018-07-05-keep-api-backward-compatibility-with-express-gateway.markdown

 ## Why Do I Need Backward-Compatible APIs?

 Systems evolve continuously, and so do their WebAPIs.
-As they represent the interface for external clients to interact with your system, they're the first line **reflecting changes** in your organisation.
+As they represent the interface for external clients to interact with your system, they're the first line **reflecting changes** in your organization.

 Such API changes can happen for a number of reasons.
 Technological advancements, change in the line of business, important bug fixes, and so on.